tierriminator/Lolang/README.md

 ### A few more things

 - Lolang source files should have the file extension .lol
-- Because Lolang is such a simplistic language, commands should not be necessary and are therefore not included (though they might be included in future releases)
+- Because Lolang is such a simplistic language, comments should not be necessary and are therefore not included (though they might be included in future releases)

 ## lolc